phoolhbti/AEM/README.md

 # AEM
-AEM sample code whcih are frequently used in project...
+AEM project which is based on AEM 6.3 with enhanced code and sample.